status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

     1. Select **Mute chat**.

 !!! tip
-	When you mute notifications for a DM, it gets greyed out and :mobile-mute: Mute appears next to the user's name.
+	When you mute notifications for a DM, it gets greyed out and :mobile-mute: **Mute** appears next to the user's name.

-## Mute all direct messages notifications
+## Mute all direct message notifications

 This action mutes notifications from all your direct messages (DMs).
-If you want to mute all Status notifications, read [Mute your notifications][mute-your-notifications].
+If you want to mute all the Status app notifications, read [Mute your notifications][mute-your-notifications].

 === "Mobile"